rbhogal/game-save-app/README.md

 * Memory leak bug on Google user sign out
 * Move page components into a seperate component folder
 * Add a loading spinner to image galleries
+* Add a modal for singing in instead of a toast notification

 ## Available Scripts